 CONNECT (The Connecticut Network of Care Transformation)

-CONNECT builds upon previous efforts to bridge gaps in services and create an integrated system of care so families can access the services they need in a timely and effective manner.
+The work of CONNECT built upon previous efforts (such as WrapCT*) to bridge gaps in services and create an integrated system of care so families can access the services they need in a timely and effective manner.

-Those previous efforts include WrapCT, which was funded in 2006 to help communities provide comprehensive mental health care to children and families through the Wraparound evidence-based service delivery model.
-CHDI coordinated the consultation, training, workforce development, technical assistance, and evaluation components of this Wraparound.
-The Wraparound model has been sustained statewide through Care Coordination services and local system of care community collaboratives.
+*WrapCT was funded in 2006 to help communities provide comprehensive mental health care to children and families through the Wraparound evidence-based service delivery model.
+CHDI coordinated the consultation, training, workforce development, technical assistance, and evaluation components of this Wraparound Initiative.
+The Wraparound model has been sustained statewide through care coordination services and local system of care community collaboratives.